Louis-DR/j2gpp/README.md

 | `--perf`                   | Measure the execution time for performance testing                      |
 | `--version`                | Print J2GPP version and quits                                           |
 | `--license`                | Print J2GPP license and quits                                           |

+### Exception handling and errors

+When exceptions are encountered during the execution of J2GPP - either in the template, the variables file loaders, or the variable adapter functions - it will display the errors gracefully including, if possible, an error message explaining the issue, and the traceback information to locate the issue in the template.

+The errors and warnings can occur in different steps of the execution of J2GPP.
+They are collected and displayed again at the end of the execution alongside an error and warning counter.
+Warnings are printed on the standard output `stdout` of the shell, while errors are printed on the error stream `stderr`.
+If errors occured, the J2GPP process will also return an error status.

 ## API reference